The Ultimate Guide to Email Marketing Software

 If you’re switching from another provider, you’ll need to bring your subscriber list with you.
 Start by exporting your contacts from your old system into a CSV file.
 Before you import it into your new platform, take a moment to clean it up.
 Remove any known bounced addresses or contacts who haven't engaged in a long time.
 Once your list is ready, you can upload it.
 Many platforms have free plans that can help you manage the migration without an immediate financial commitment.
 Just be sure you have clear consent from everyone on your list—starting fresh is no excuse to ignore permissions.

-Create Your First Templates
+How to Create Your Go-To Templates

 Now for the creative part.
 Instead of designing every email from scratch, create a few reusable templates.
 Most email marketing platforms have user-friendly drag-and-drop editors that make this easy, even if you’re not a designer.
 Build a master template with your logo, brand colors, and fonts.
 From there, you can create variations for different types of messages, like newsletters, promotional announcements, or welcome emails.
 Having these ready to go will make creating new campaigns much faster and ensure your branding stays consistent across all your communications.